The assumed project production process

 Scrum is an agile methodology that allows its users to get an understandable project quickly and handle uncertainty, while continuously keeping delivering value.

-SCRUM is one of these frameworks, it is very present in the Tech industry, as it allows them to produce better software in a more precise way by making progressive deliveries of the product and keep iterating over the feedback.
+SCRUM framework is very present in the Tech industry, as it allows them to produce better software in a more precise way by making progressive deliveries of the product and keep iterating over the feedback.

 Maybe you are wondering exactly how we can get quick feedback and handle uncertainty from the very beginning of a project, right?